mortie/lafun-language/README.md

 parsing and detects `\fun` and `\class` definitions, and hands them over to the FuN parser.

-The FuN language is a dynamic language.
-The implementation contained in this repo has a code generator which generates JavaScript code.
+The FuN parser is a hand-written recursive descent parser, with a hand-written lexical analyzer.
+The back-end is a code generator which generates JavaScript.

 FuN has functions: